maxschlapfer/MacAdminHelpers/Office2016PackageBuilder/README.md

 ### Known Issues
-- Under some circumstances the "What's new" dialog within OneNote still shows up.
+- __This issue sees to be solved__: Under some circumstances the "What's new" dialog within OneNote still shows up.
 Haven't found out where the problem is as it should not show up for VL serialized installations.
+- No further isses have been identified yet.